skalenetwork/machinepal/docs/intro.md

-🚀 MachinePay: The Internet's Missing Money Layer
+🚀 MachinePal: The Internet's Missing Money Layer

 Ever wished you could charge a few cents for an API call, a file download, r access to a premium article—without